qExobyte/qExobyte.github.io/_pages/classes.md

 The class consists of **6 live sessions**, **2 hours each**, all through Google Meet.
 Each session is a deep dive into the **hardest** concepts & problems in **every** category on the SAT Math.

+Unlike self-paced courses and the live classes run by large test-prep companies, my group class is small enough for students to freely ask **questions** and talk through their ideas.
+The class is as much a **discussion** as a lecture, and active engagement is **vital**.

-The next cohort will begin on **January 25, 2025**.
+[//]: # (The next cohort will begin on **January 25, 2025**.
 Classes will be **Saturday afternoons from 12:00 - 2:00 pm EST**, to prepare students for the March SAT.
-Here is the schedule:
+Here is the schedule:)
+The current cohort began on January 25, **but you can still join**!
+All sessions are recorded, so you can catch up on everything you missed and join the remaining live sessions.
+Here's the schedule:

 - 1/25 - Algebra, Functions, Systems of Equations
 - 2/1 - Word Problems & Exponential Functions